A lot of “self-helpers” in this world will tell you that they are working hard at becoming the person they want to be.

 “You are in Me and I am in you forevermore!”

 “The desire of your new heart is not to sin, even though sometimes you still do because of the influence of this world, the flesh, and the devil.”

-“You will prove your true identity either by sinning and being miserable or by happily expressing your true nature through dependence on My indwelling Spirit.”
+“Every day, you will prove your true identity either by sinning and being miserable or by happily expressing your true nature through dependence on My indwelling Spirit.

 Dear reader, which self-image are you currently holding: